diogolbar/portfolio/README.md

-# Data Science Projects
+# Data Science Portfolio
 This is a repository containing projects that I worked in order to hone my skills on python, data analysis and machine learning.
 The majority of these projects are presented in the form of iPython notebooks.

+Currently all projects are in english.

-## Contents
+##  Personal Projects

-* ### End-to-end Projects

-* ### Case Studies
-   * Human Resources:
-   * Marketing:
-   * Production and Maintenance:
-   * Public Relations:
-   * Sales:

 * ### Data Analysis

   * [Moneyball](https://github.com/diogolbar/diogolbar.github.io/blob/main/Moneyball/Moneyball.ipynb): Exploratory data analysis to try to find replacement players for a team (Oakland Athletics) who just recently lost three key players.
 This is a capstone project from [Jose Portila's](https://www.udemy.com/course/data-science-and-machine-learning-bootcamp-with-r/) course adapted for python and inspired by the Moneyball book and movie.

-  * Data Cleaning:
+  * COVID-19 Data Cleaning:

+  * Linkedin Data Analysis:

   * Survey Analysis:

 * ### Machine Learning

   * Lending Club Loan Prediction:

+  * Sentiment Analysis

-  * Store Item Demand Forecast: By using data from the last five years sales for 50 different items at 10 differente stores, I explore a dataset and use optimization and machine learning techniques to try to predict the next year sales time-series.
+  * Store Item Demand Forecast: By using data from the last five years sales for 50 different items at 10 differente stores I explore a dataset and use optimization and machine learning techniques to try to predict next year sales.

+  * Fraud Detection as Supervised Learning:

-  * Credit Card Fraud Detection:
+  * Fraud Detection as Unsupervised Learning:

-* ### Python for Finance

-  * Stock Market Analysis
+  * Client Segmentation:

+  * Netflix Reccomendation:

-* ### Other Projects
+* ### Other Topics

-  * Inferential Statistics:
+  * Inferential Statistics: Stroop Effect